mccright/rrl/AudioBooks/README.md

 Reading Notes:  I invested an hour into this book and could not justify continuing.
 It is just not a "*type*" that I enjoy or that I believe has enough positive content that I might learn from.
 Librivox Summary:
 >A genuine cowboy who speaks a bit of Greek?
 Ditto a bit of The Litany?
 And more than a little verse, including (would you believe?)
 Alice In Wonderland.
 What kind of young man do we have here?
 And a young woman who matches him without effort?
 And a definitely literate narrator with his tongue firmly inserted in cheek.
-There’s a bank robbery and an attempted murder.
+There's a bank robbery and an attempted murder.
 A desperate ride across the desert and a warm welcome by good Mexican friends.
-It’s all a great deal of fun.
+It's all a great deal of fun.
 Eugene Manlove Rhodes (1869 – 1934) was an American writer, nicknamed the "cowboy chronicler".
 He lived in south central New Mexico when the first cattle ranching and cowboys arrived in the area; when he moved to New York with his wife in 1899, he wrote stories of the American West that set the image of cowboy life in that era.
 Originally Published under the title of Bransford In Arcadia Or The Little Eohippus (1913).
 Note: eohippus, which plays a part all through the story, is the small prehistoric five-toed ancestor of the modern-day horse - ([Summary by [David Wales](https://librivox.org/bransford-of-rainbow-range-by-eugene-manlove-rhodes/))

 </details>
 </details>